rlisbona/Unit11Chulwalar/ChulwalarCode.md

 Randy Lisbona, Christopher Farrar
 July 27, 2016

+# Introduction
-Introduction: The Prime Minister of Chulwar personally invited aspiring SMU Data Scientist Students "Randy Lisbona" and "Christopher Farrar" to help them out with their forecast data.
+  The Prime Minister of Chulwalar personally invited aspiring SMU Data Scientist Students "Randy Lisbona" and "Christopher Farrar" to help them out with their forecast data.In understanding his concerns, Randy and Chris were empowered to answer the following questions in supporting the prime minister.

+  * What is the best model for the export data and how we define the best?

+  * Which forecast model is the best fit and how we define it

+  * All of the different models we could consider could be useful or good.
+How do we choose among equally good models

 # Set Up